 - Is this a good time of year to find a job?

-- Am I (and my family) emotionally stable right now in order to handle the stress and changes that a move brings?
+- Am I (and is my family) emotionally stable right now in order to handle the stress and changes that a move brings?

 - What is the availability of housing in the new city/town?

-In the end, if you've determined your priorities and answered the practical questions, then you're probably a lot closer to making a final decision about moving, knowing if it's the right time and the right thing to do for you and your family.
+In the end, if you've determined your priorities and answered the practical questions, then you're probably a lot closer to making a final decision about moving, knowing if it's the right time and whether it's the right thing to do for you and your family.